Agrahayana: Vaikunta Ekadashi

-Vaikunta Ekadashi and Mokshada Ekadashi is observed on the Ekadashi (eleventh lunar day) thithi of the Krishna Paksha (waxing moon) of the month as per purnimanta tradition.
+Vaikunta Ekadashi and Mokshada Ekadashi is observed on the Ekadashi (eleventh lunar day) thithi of the Krishna Paksha of the month as per purnimanta tradition.
 Vaikuntha Dvaram (gate to Vishnu's abode Vaikuntha) is opened in Vishnu temples on the only this day of the year.
 Special prayers, and chanting of mantras are accompanies with pujas, and yagnas.
 According to the Vishnu Purana, fasting on Vaikuntha Ekadashi is equivalent to fasting on the remaining 23 ekadashis of the year, and is said to give people passage to Vaikuntha after the earthly life.